pingswept/me30-website/content/logistics/projects.md

 **Option 1 – Work in a team of 2 or 3 chosen by you**

 **Option 2 – Work in a team of 2 or 3 assigned to you by Kristen and Brandon** We’ll pool all the people who would like to be assigned a partner and team you up.
-We might need to make a team of 4 depending on who is available.
+We might need to make a team of 3 depending on who is available.

 By Sunday, Nov.
 26, use this survey to indicate your chosen teaming option (list your teammates or indicate you'd like to be placed on a team).

 ### More details for projects 5 and 6

-* For portable power, Nolop has 5V batteries (for the Raspberry Pis) and 9V and 11V batteries (for motors).
+* For portable power, Nolop has 5 V batteries (for the Raspberry Pis) and 9 V and 11 V batteries (for motors).
 * See the [Raspberry Pi setup](http://andnowforelectronics.com/notes/pi-setup/) page to learn how to control your Pi via serial cable and the Internet.
 * See the [servers and clients](http://andnowforelectronics.com/notes/servers/) page to learn how to coax your Pi into sending and receiving data through the Internet.
 * See the [client and server setup](http://andnowforelectronics.com/notes/demo-videos/#client-and-server-setup) demo video that walks through the code for Raspberry Pis and Arduinos as clients and servers